 About Ørsted in Ireland

 Ørsted is a renewable energy company taking action to create a world that runs entirely on green energy.
-We develop, construct, own and operate onshore and offshore wind farms, solar farms, energy storage facilities, renewable hydrogen and green fuels facilities, and bioenergy plants. Ørsted owns and operates 19 wind farms across Ireland providing 327MW of electricity to the national grid, with additional renewable projects in the construction and planning phases.
+We develop, construct, own and operate onshore and offshore wind farms, solar farms, energy storage facilities, renewable hydrogen and green fuels facilities, and bioenergy plants. Ørsted owns and operates 21 onshore wind farms across the island of Ireland providing 378MW of green electricity to the grid, with additional renewable projects in the construction and planning phases.

 It’s our ambition to grow our capacity significantly over the next decade to support the Irish Government’s emission reduction targets.
-To achieve this, we aim to develop new onshore assets, repower existing assets, and grow our presence in Ireland’s nascent energy storage market.
+To achieve this, we aim to develop more than 1,000 MW new onshore assets, repower existing assets, enter into the Irish offshore market, and grow our presence in Ireland’s nascent energy storage market.